-There are numbers of online users who are complaining that Avast causing high CPU temp in their laptop and desktop PCs.
-Not only Avast increases CPU temperature but it also increases CPU fan speed that constantly produces whirring/humming sound.
+A number of online users complain that Avast causing high CPU temp in their laptop and desktop PCs.
+Not only Avast increases CPU temperature but it also increases CPU fan speed that constantly produces a whirring/humming sound.

 In this post, we will explain easy steps that you apply to fix Avast causing high CPU temp and fan speed.
 Even if you use any other antivirus software you can apply these solutions.